csci174/fall2024/pages/_lectures/lecture02.md

       pick_one: 1
 activities:
     - start_date: "2024-08-22"
-      num: 2
+      num: 1
       type: activity
       title: In-class discussion questions
       url: https://docs.google.com/document/d/1L_UrsFh9SWu1X-0AQizG-atDUDwu3b5Sec-por4wli8/edit?tab=t.0#heading=h.yy8uersk64az
 discussions: [1]

-# questions:
-#     - When did the idea of artificial intelligence begin?
-#     - What were some of the initial applications of artificial intelligence?
-Who funded the development of these applications?
-#     - When were "deep neural networks" (DNNs) first conceptualized?
-#     - What kinds of technological innovations made DNNs practical?
-#     - What is an algorithm?
-What is the difference between a static and a dynamic algorithm?
 description: >
-    Today we will discuss a very brief history of AI, and then discuss the two Black Mirror episodes.
+    This lecture gives a very brief history and overview of AI.
+We will then analyze the two Black Mirror episodes and identify some of the themes and issues that each episode raises regarding AI and society.
 ---